dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 # Long-Short Term Memory and Gated Recurrent Units

-In this notebook, we will see if Neural Networks can write as good as Shakespeare?
+In this notebook,

-> All the codes implemented in Jupyter notebook in [Keras](https://github.com/dudeperf3ct/DL_notebooks/blob/master/RNN/char_rnn_keras.ipynb) and [PyTorch](https://github.com/dudeperf3ct/DL_notebooks/blob/master/RNN/char_rnn_pytorch.ipynb).
+> All the codes implemented in Jupyter notebook in [Keras](https://github.com/dudeperf3ct/DL_notebooks/blob/master/RNN/char_rnn_keras.ipynb), [PyTorch](https://github.com/dudeperf3ct/DL_notebooks/blob/master/RNN/char_rnn_pytorch.ipynb) and.

 > *All codes can be run on Google Colab (link provided in notebook).*